WHY CHOOSE BREEDEN LAW OFFICE:

 Spousal support is not tax-deductible for the paying spouse.
 Still, there may be tax implications for the spouse receiving alimony and child support.

 Married couples who used to file jointly might find themselves in either higher or lower tax brackets.
 They might also benefit from capital loss carry-forward, allowing taxpayers to apply a current loss to a future tax period.
-The Breeden Law Firm can connect clients to tax attorneys and other professionals for specific help.
+The Breeden Law Office can connect clients to tax attorneys and other professionals for specific help.

 Dividing Assets While Protecting Value